 Relocating your business is a huge undertaking.
 You have to move office furniture, computers, copy machines, file cabinets, and everything else in your facility.
 And it’s stressful!
 In addition to coordinating the move itself, you have to make sure that your employees are happy.
 Will they like the new facility?
 How will their commutes be affected?
 Are they excited at the prospect of having a new office space?
+In addition to all that, you have to worry about the cost of moving a business.

-On top of all that, you have to worry about how much it will cost to relocate your business.
 Moving can be expensive, and it’s important that you get the most accurate estimate possible.
 It’s very common for commercial moves to have surprises or unexpected challenges on move day—and these lead to higher cost.
 But they’re easily avoidable!
 The best way to prepare yourself and obtain an accurate estimate is to provide your moving company with as much information as possible.

 What factors affect the cost of moving a business?